cosmos72/stmx/README.md

 ### Latest news, 1st July 2013

-STMX now has initial support for hardware transactions using Restricted Memory Transactions (RTM) available on the following Intel x86-64 processors released in June 2013:
+Support for hardware transactions is being added to STMX.
+It used Restricted Memory Transactions (RTM) available on the following Intel x86-64 processors released in June 2013:
 * Intel Core i5 4570
 * Intel Core i5 4670
 * Intel Core i7 4770

-The current implementation is still quite simple and only accelerates the commit phase, not the actual memory reads and writes.
-Under low to moderate contention, it shows a small but measurable performance improvement between 1% and 7%.
+The current implementation is still experimental, unoptimized, and disabled by default.
-The worst observed case is 0% i.e. same performance, found for few cases under high contention.
+It can be enabled by uncommenting the relevant flag in `stmx/lang/features-detect.lisp`.

-Extending the use of hardware transaction to the actual memory reads and writes is expected to give much higher performance improvements (see SB-TRANSACTION below), but providing compatibility between hardware and software transactions while retaining performance is difficult.
+To have a taste of hardware transactions, STMX includes [SB-TRANSACTION](sb-transaction), a standalone library that does **not** depend on STMX and provides hardware-only memory transactions on CPUs from the list above.

-The implementation is based on [SB-TRANSACTION](sb-transaction), a library packaged with STMX that provides hardware-only memory transactions on CPUs from the list above.
-SB-TRANSACTION can also be used as a standalone library.
-In such case the performance is **much** higher than STMX and even higher than hand-optimized compare-and-swap fine grained locking code (see benchmark results in [doc/benchmark.md](doc/benchmark.md)).
+Its performance is **much** higher than STMX and even higher than hand-optimized compare-and-swap fine grained locking code (see benchmark results in [doc/benchmark.md](doc/benchmark.md)).
 The reason is that it avoids the overhead and the software compatibility requirements of STMX, providing